Skip to main content

 Kam is not built as a pick feed.
 It is not built as a hype machine.
 It is not built to make every game feel bettable.

 It collects shared facts.
 It stores memory.
-It checks what changed.
+It checks what moved.
 It explains why it matters.
 Then it helps the user decide what to do next.

 The short version is simple: